 Some people try several jobs before finding employment they like.
 Each job is viewed as a positive learning experience.
 If a job is a poor match, an IPS specialist offers to help the person find a new job based upon lessons learned.
 IPS supported employment follows the philosophy that all choices and decisions about work, further schooling, technical training and support are individualized based on the person's preferences, strengths, and experiences.
-In IPS, everyone is encouraged to carry out the job search and job performance as independently as possible, and IPS specialists offer assistance as needed to support people in advancing their working lives.
+In IPS, clients are encouraged to be as independent as possible and IPS specialists offer support as needed.